Welcome to the Podcast Book Club

 Participant Information

-General Guidelines
+General Rules

 • Pilots created as part of the event must be new, not previously published work on any podcasting site.